OpenInternet/System_Administrator_Guide_Text/en/best_practices/ensuring_user_data_protection_and_privacy/index.md

 - Enable WAP2 to encrypt the wifi connection in the office.
 For added security, set up a segregated wifi connection for guest versus staff (Refer to chapter 7 - Network Security for best practices in securing wifi).

 - Installing browser plug-ins such as HTTPS-Everywhere forces the browser to use encryption on popular websites that usually aren't encrypted, thus making the web more secure.
-Look for https in the URL to know for sure that a site is secure.
+Look for https in the URL to know for sure that a site is secure. [^email_settings]

 ![HTTPS Icon](images/ssl_gmail.png)

-Most email clients such as (Microsoft Outlook) have built-in settings to ensure a secure encrypted connection is established, enable these settings during the configuration of the email client on their devices.
+Most email clients such as (Microsoft Outlook) have built-in settings [^email_settings] to ensure a secure encrypted connection is established, enable these settings during the configuration of the email client on their devices.

 ![HTTPS Email checkbox](images/SSL_email.png)